peopledoc/mlvtools/README.md

 Provided **{file_path}** path can be absolute or relative to the git top dir.

-The **{related_param}** design a parameter of the corresponding python script, it is fill in for the python script call
+The **{related_param}** is a parameter of the corresponding python script, it is filled in for the python script call

 The **dvc-extra** allow to declare parameter, to provide to the call of the python command, which are not dvc outputs or dependencies.